glyph-cat/react-relink/README.md

 * States can be shared across different React components trees.

 Relink is *not* a replacement for Recoil — it can, however serve as an alternative for projects that do not require the full feature-set of Recoil.
 Relink also has a few downsides as it:
-* Does not support snapshots or advanced APIs for scenarios that are hard/impossible to achieve with the currently provided ones;
+* Does not support snapshots or advanced APIs for edge cases that would be achievable with Recoil
 * Server-side rendering not officially supported
 * (and possibly other unforeseen concerns — Relink is also experimental).